2. An Introduction to JAX#

 Exercise 2.1

-In the Exercise section of a lecture on Numba and parallelization, we used Monte Carlo to price a European call option.
+In the Exercise section of a lecture on Numba, we used Monte Carlo to price a European call option.

 The code was accelerated by Numba-based multithreading.